Data standardization for robust lip sync: APPROACH

 \subsection{Face Synthesis}

-We propose to synthesize a standardized face with depth as an input for subsequent AV tasks.
-As described in Sec.\ref{ssec:Overview}, it is expected that the effects of compound distracting factors from the raw inputs will be reduced in the synthesized images while the expression information from the raw input will be preserved.
-This can be done by setting appropriate coefficients to the image formation model, as stated in Sec.\ref{sec:preliminaries}.
+We propose to synthesize a standardized face with depth as inputs for subsequent AV tasks.
+As described in Sec.~\ref{ssec:Overview}, it is expected that the effects of compound distracting factors will be reduced in the synthesized images while the expression information from the raw input will be preserved.
+This can be done by setting appropriate coefficients to the image formation model, as stated in Sec.~\ref{sec:preliminaries}.

 In specific, we utilize modified coefficients for rendering instead of all coefficients estimated from the raw input.
-As depicted in Fig.\ref{fig:exp}(b), the trained E-Net estimates the expression singly from the input.
+As depicted in Fig.~\ref{fig:exp}(b), the trained E-Net estimates the expression singly from the input.
 Meanwhile, attributes corresponding to distracting factors are explicitly set to predefined default values, regardless of inputs.
 By rendering with modified coefficients, the synthesized images are devoid of the effects of compound distracting factors while preserving the expression from the raw images.
 For the ease of subsequent AV tasks, we set uniform white illumination, mean identity, mean texture, and frontal pose as defaults, so that $\boldsymbol{\hat{x}}=\{ \boldsymbol{\alpha}=\boldsymbol{0}, \boldsymbol{\delta}=\boldsymbol{0}, \boldsymbol{\hat{\beta}},\boldsymbol{\gamma}=\boldsymbol{\gamma}_{\boldsymbol{0}}, \boldsymbol{p}=\boldsymbol{p}_{\boldsymbol{0}} \}$, and render an expressive image $\boldsymbol{I}'(\boldsymbol{\hat{x}})$.
-Examples are given in Fig.\ref{fig:illustration}, where raw images (column a) vary greatly whereas synthesized images (column e) are standardized and free of distracting factors (pose, illumination, etc.).
+Examples are given in Fig.~\ref{fig:illustration}, where raw images (column a) vary greatly whereas synthesized images (column e) are standardized and free of distracting factors (pose, illumination, etc.).